 As far as attractions, the area is absolutely packed with fascinating and varied museums.
 From art and history to toys, there is a museum for everyone in Djurgården.

-The museum is a park filled with recreations of various traditional buildings from across Sweden.
+One of the best, particularly if you are visiting in summer, is Skansen, the open-air museum.
+It is a park filled with recreations of various traditional buildings from across Sweden.
 Actors and a small farm really bring it to life, so you can immerse yourself in the culture of Sweden through the ages.

 - the ABBA Museum.
 With an array of interactive exhibits offering you the chance to sing, dance, and even dress like the iconic band, the ABBA Museum will be a hit for any pop fan.

 Just outside of the Vasa museum are two more museum ships, these actually on the water and boardable.
 The ice-breaker Sankt Erik and the lightship Finngrundet, both built in the early 1900s, offer a more modern layer to Stockholm’s maritime history.

-Between its many parks, laid back atmosphere, and numerous family friendly attractions, Djurgården is the best area to stay in Stockholm for families.
+Between its many parks, laid-back atmosphere, and numerous family-friendly attractions, Djurgården is the best area to stay in Stockholm for families.
 There are even plenty of attractions that will particularly appeal to children.